The Compact X and Z and their Invisible Molecular Partners: The mixing amplitude from decay The mixing amplitude from X(3872) to D bar D pi decay

 \section{\texorpdfstring{The mixing amplitude from $X(3872)\to D \bar D \pi $ decay}{The mixing amplitude from X(3872) to D bar D pi decay}}

 In order to make a theoretical prediction of the ratio ${\cal I}$ as given in equation~\eqref{eq:ratio1}, we need an empirical determination of $g_{\rm mix}$.

 A calculation of the mixing amplitude $g_\text{mix}$ can be obtained from the decay $X(3872) \rightarrow D\bar{D}\pi$.
 Again we use the observation that the $X_S$ component is the only one produced at high rate in prompt production or $B$ decays.
 This proceeds via a $\bar D$ meson and a virtual $D^*$, which subsequently decays into $D\pi$ (see Fig \ref{fig:ddstar-decay}(a)), or via a mixing into the $X_T$ molecule which eventually decays into $D\bar D\pi$ as in Fig.~\ref{fig:ddstar-decay}(b).
+The differential decay rate is\footnote{The following masses are used \cite{ParticleDataGroup:2024cfk}